 You can also add tags to an old entry by clicking the icon labeled "TAG" or the "Edit Tags" link on the entry.
 You can view and manage all your tags at the Manage Tags

 Each tag can have a maximum length of 40 characters.
-Basic Accounts can have at most 1000 different tags (each tag counting once, even if you used it for more than one entry).
-Early Adopter and Plus Accounts can have at most 1200 different tags.
-Paid and Permanent Accounts can have at most 4000 different tags.
+Account without additional packages of services can have at most 1200 different tags.
+Account with Professional or Permanent package of services can have at most 4000 different tags.
 If you have more tags than the limit for your account type, you will be unable to create new tags until you delete

 enough existing tags to go down below the limit.
 You can see how many tags you have in the statistics section at the top of your User Profile